Skip to content

 Installation & Setup

-The supported setup path today is the sibling-workspace model:
+The supported setup path uses the sibling-workspace model:

 text